-How to check if WP Rocket is caching your pages?
+How to check if WP Rocket is caching and optimizing you site

 • Either: You’re logged out, so you’re just an anonymous visitor to your WordPress site.

-• Or: You’ve enabled User Cache on the Cache tab, so WP Rocket will create a dedicated cache for logged-in users on your site.
+• Or: You’ve enabled User Cache, so WP Rocket will create a dedicated cache for logged-in users on your site.

-In some scenarios, where WP Rocket's page caching is disabled but other optimizations are still applied, the footprint will be present but without the timestamp.
+In some scenarios, the caching footprint will be present but without the timestamp.

 /wp-content/cache/min/